German Candy (1 Piece)

 Stay Hydrated

-Engage in light physical activity like a brisk walk after consuming candy to help your body utilize the glucose more efficiently.
+Engage in light exercise, such as a walk, after consuming candy to help your body utilize the sugar more efficiently.

-Eat candy as part of a balanced meal rather than as a standalone snack to help moderate blood sugar spikes.
+Eat your candy as part of a larger, balanced meal rather than on an empty stomach.
+This can help buffer the impact on your blood sugar.

 Mindful Eating